Truck Accident Lawyer in South Carolina

 Truck drivers are often to blame for truck accidents when their negligence results in a crash.
 Examples of truck drivers’ errors that can lead to accidents include:

 - Driving while fatigued or under the influence;

 - Taking a turn too fast for conditions; or

 - Driving aggressively.

-In the event that a truck driver is to blame for an accident, the truck driver or the trucking company may be liable for the accident.
+If a truck driver is to blame for an accident, the truck driver or the trucking company may be responsible for compensating you for your damages.